What is Road Departure Mitigation? A Guide to RDM

-Technology continues to impact our lives, and the automotive industry is no exception.
-Recently, there has been an increased focus on Road Departure Mitigation Systems (RDM).
-RDM systems are an important new safety feature that can reduce the severity of accidents and save lives.
+Technology continues to transform our lives, and the automotive industry is no exception.
+In recent years, there has been an increased focus on Road Departure Mitigation (RDM) Systems.
+This advanced safety feature plays a crucial role in reducing accident severity and saving lives.

 What is Road Departure Mitigation?